 Conclusion

 ETL pipelines started as a special piece of technology built by engineers.
-Today, easy ETL tools put them in the reach of many more stakeholders.
+Today, easy ETL tools put them within the reach of many more stakeholders.
 And that group of stakeholders has grown huge.

 Business leaders, IT professionals, salespeople, and many, many more types of workers are impacted by ETL pipelines and other types of data pipelines.